On the birational section conjecture with local conditions: Galois sections with local conditions

-\begin{prop} Let $X/k$ be a hyperbolic curve over a number field $k$ with smooth projective completion $X \subseteq \ov{X}$ and function field $K/k$. \begin{enumera} \item If $\pi_1(X/k)$ admits a birationally liftable section, then $\ov{X}(k_v) \not= \emptyset$ for every completion $k_v$. \item Any birationally liftable section of $\pi_1(X/k)$ is a Selmer section:
+\begin{prop}[Koenigsmann] Let $X/k$ be a hyperbolic curve over a number field $k$ with smooth projective completion $X \subseteq \ov{X}$. \begin{enumera} \item If $\pi_1(X/k)$ admits a birationally liftable section, then $\ov{X}(k_v) \not= \emptyset$ for every completion $k_v$. \item Any birationally liftable section of $\pi_1(X/k)$ is a Selmer section. \end{enumera} \end{prop} \begin{proof} (1) is immediate from \cite{koenigsmann:birationalsc} Corollary 2.6.
+To show (2) we apply (1) to all neighbourhoods $X'$ of $s$ as in the proof of \cite{koenigsmann:birationalsc} Proposition 2.4 (a).
+As $\ov{X}_{s_v} = \ov{X}_s \times_k k_v$, we find by compactness